How do I find art

 A common question I get is how do I find and choose art.
 I think it finds me.
 I just have to be where it is.

 As Anthony Bourdain proved to us: there's no substitute for human interaction, sharing a meal with a stranger, and sitting down with him at his house.
-The best way to find the most authentic and unique art is to meet the people who created it.
+The best way to find the most authentic and eclectic art is to meet the people who created it.
 In places where they live.
 In places where it was created.

 From South to North

 In May 2022, I traveled to Vietnam.
-First real internation trip after the Covid-19 pandemic.
+First real international trip after the Covid-19 pandemic.
 Anthony Bourdain land, his favorite country.
 Motorbikes and chaotic traffic.
 Fish sauce and food, food, food, food.
 Everywhere.
 I totally loved Vietnam, and don't let your first impression be your last impression.
 Vietnam is the place to be discovered, slowly, attentively, with an open mind.
 Rich cultural history.
-And yet, it's greatest gift is its people: warm, kind, friendly, independent, welcoming.
+And yet, it's greatest gift is its people: warm, kind, friendly, independent, and welcoming.